Shroomer67/Icarus-Outpost-Mods/README.md

 Updated 3/17/2022
 Added a special Exprimental reg outpost mod for special creatures some work some don't but that should get fixed soon.
 Have fun with it.
 I will update this mod at some point, unless I get requsts through discord then I may do more work on it at some point.

+Updated 3/20/2022 Added new fish to Extra Creatures Outpost and Updated all to current version as of today.